jaheyns/CfdOF/Demos/Propeller/README.md

-# rotating simple propeller example
+# Rotating simple propeller example

-this shows how to use AMI/NCC to simulate flow on a rotary machinery
+This shows how to use AMI/NCC to simulate flow on rotary machinery

 ![screenshot](geom.png)